tableau/connector-plugin-sdk/docs/tdvt.md

 The `Name` section of the .ini file is used to find your TDS files.
 For example, if you set `Name = mydb` then your TDS files should be named `cast_calcs.mydb.tds` and `Staples.mydb.tds`.

-Now you can run the tests using `tdvt --run mydb`
+Now you can run the tests using `tdvt run mydb`

 TDC files are also supported through the Tableau Repository.